ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 ### ``lock`` Statement

-The ``lock`` statement allows the access of mutable state from multiple strands running on separate threads, with well defined results.
+The ``lock`` statement allows the access of mutable state from multiple strands running on separate threads, with well-defined results.

 ```ballerina
 int n = 0;

 function inc() {
     lock {
         n += 1;